tconfrey/BrainTool/_posts/2024-08-15-BrainTool-PKM-Bill_of_Rights.md

 **2) You have the right to re-use your data across tools.**<br/>
 Your data should be accessible from different tools insofar as the same things as being worked with.
 Tools should be able to read and edit Appointments, Tasks, Tags, Notes, Lists, Journal entries etc created in other tools.

-BrainTool uses org-mode syntax which means you can access your BT bookmarks, notes and to-dos in other apps or any text editor.
+BrainTool uses org-mode syntax which means you can access your BT bookmarks, notes and to-dos in other apps<super>*</super> or any text editor.

 **3) You have the right to inspect the code and logic of tools accessing your data.**<br/>
 There needs to be a way users can verify the operations they are trusting tools to perform on their behalf.